dtn7/dtn7-rs/README.md

 Under `tests/` are several shell scripts for integration tests that also showcase how to use the different command line utilities.
 Furthermore, under `tests/clab` are more complex and dynamic tests that get executed in *Docker* and [*coreemu*](https://github.com/coreemu/core).
+For pure *docker compose* scenarios you can take a look under `tests/docker`.

+More complex scenarios can be found in the [dtn7 showroom](https://github.com/dtn7/dtn7-showroom).

 ### Acknowledging this work